-- Edge sealing requirements specified in Section S6.5.2.2 may not be appropriate with porous asphalts because the free-flow characteristics of the material may be impeded. (refer to manufactures specification requirements) - 2) Application rates in this specification are quoted in kg/m2 of residual bitumen.
-This differs from the previous specification, which quoted rates in I/m2 of total emulsion.
-For example, the rate of 0.50kg/m2 residual bitumen equates approximately to 1.2 I/m2 of K1-40 or 0.80 I/m2 of K1-60 emulsion.
+- Edge sealing requirements specified in Section S6.5.2.2 may not be appropriate with porous asphalts because the free-flow characteristics of the material may be impeded (refer to manufactures specification requirements). - 2) Application rates in this Specification are quoted in kg/m2 of residual bitumen.
+This differs from the previous Specification, which quoted rates in I/m2 of total emulsion.
+For example, the rate of 0.50 kg/m2 residual bitumen equates approximately to 1.2 l/m2 of K1-40 or 0.80 l/m2 of K1-60 emulsion.